Tusharsingh-sublime/newL2B/README.md

 - targetNo: (Number) – Number of leads or tasks assigned as a target.
 - startDate: (Date) – Target start date.
 - dueDate: (Date) – Target due date.

+#### Leads Schema Fields

+- username: (String) Required, References User – Specifies the username of the user who owns the lead.
+- fullName: (String) Required – Full name of the lead.
+- leadsType: (String) Required – Specifies the type of lead (e.g., Business, Personal, etc.).
+- mobile: (String) Required – Lead's contact mobile number.
+- email: (String) Required – Lead's email address.
+- address: (String) Required – Residential or business address of the lead.
+- companyName: (String) – Name of the company associated with the lead (if applicable).
+- companyAddress: (String) – Address of the lead’s company (if applicable).
+- followUps: (Array of ObjectId) References FollowUp – Stores the list of follow-ups linked to this lead.
+- createdAt: (Date) Default: Date.now – Timestamp when the lead was created.

+#### Follow-Up schema Fields

+- lead: (ObjectId) Required, References Leads – The lead to which this follow-up belongs.
+- followUpType: (String) Required – Type of follow-up (e.g., Call, Meeting, Email).
+- followUpdate: (Date) Required – Date when the follow-up is scheduled or happened.
+- followUpTime: (String) – Time of the follow-up (stored as string, e.g., "10:30 AM").
+- feedback: (String) – Notes or remarks given after the follow-up.
+- referralName: (String) – Name of the person who referred the lead (if any).
+- referralmobile: (String) – Mobile number of the referral person.
+- referralNote: (String) – Additional notes about the referral.
+- createdAt: (Date) Default: Date.now – Timestamp of when the follow-up entry was created.

 # API Documentation